Charles I Raising His Standard

 Charles I Raising His Standard is an 1847 history painting by the British artist Henry Dawson.

+Description

-It depicts a scene from the opening stages of the English Civil War.
+The painting depicts a scene from the opening stages of the English Civil War.
 After leaving London, Charles I raised his standard on 24 August 1642 outside Nottingham Castle in the Midlands, rallying supporters to his cause.
-Ultimately Charles would lose the war to his opponents and was executed in 1649.
+Charles ultimately lost the war to his opponents and was executed in 1649.

-Dawson uses artistic license reimagines the old medieval castle that stood by Nottingham.
-It was replaced during the Restoration era by an Italianate manor house which still stands today.
-Dawson depicts it as largely intact, whereas in fact it was already largely a ruin even before the outbreak of the war.
+Dawson uses artistic license to reimagine the old medieval castle at Nottingham.
+It was replaced during the Restoration era by an Italianate manor house that still stands today.
+Dawson depicts the castle as largely intact, whereas in reality it was already largely a ruin before the outbreak of the war.
 The painting is now in the art collection at Nottingham Castle, having been acquired in 1912.